 Our aim is simple - to design great textiles with creative intent that are rooted in the modern age and honor the human touch.

-Modern society in its progress towards technology and mass production is moving forward at breakneck speed, leaving the precious and sacred by the wayside.
+Modern innovation moves us forward at breakneck speed, leaving the precious and sacred by the wayside.
 The spirit and pride of craftsmanship and the beauty of imperfections that add human character to objects are being lost.
 Through our work we aim to do our part in keeping these things relevant (and offer them as an antidote) to today's busy world.

 Objects made by hand with careful attention to detail and creative intent exude all the light and darkness of a complex human character.
 These objects speak to people on a deeper individual level in a way that uniformly manufactured utilitarian items cannot.

 We want people to re-engage with this feeling and use it to ground themselves by re-kindling an appreciation for a particular rustic human sense.

 To achieve our designs we use a unique blend of contemporary and traditional dyeing and printing techniques.

 Natural dyes play an integral part in our work because their inherently nuanced characteristics synergize perfectly with our aesthetic.

 However, our approach is to be inspired by natural processes - not dictated or constrained by them.